 As a public entity and a member of the Pennsylvania State System of Higher Education (PASSHE) certain bidding requirements are either mandated or have been adopted by West Chester University as good business practice.
-The Commonwealth Procurement Code commonly known as ACT 57, requires that bids be solicited for all purchases exceeding $18,500 with a few specific exceptions.
+The Commonwealth Procurement Code commonly known as ACT 57, requires that bids be solicited for all purchases equal to or exceeding $20,100 with a few specific exceptions.

 Any exception to the competitive bidding requirement must be approved in advance by Business Services.